-&lt;sup>42 Wheeled transactions, predominantly from Ontario to PJM, are included in the figures.
+38 Wheeled transactions, predominantly from Ontario to PJM, are included in the figures.

-Figure A134: Average Hourly Real-Time Net Imports from PJM 2019-2020
+Figure A127: Average Hourly Real-Time Net Imports from PJM

-Figure A135: Average Hourly Real-Time Net Imports from Canada 2019-2020
+Figure A128: Average Hourly Real-Time Net Imports from Canada 2020-2021

 B. Coordinated Transaction Scheduling

 On October 3, 2017, MISO and PJM implemented Coordinated Transaction Scheduling (CTS).
 CTS allows market participants to submit offers to schedule imports or exports between the RTOs within the hour if the forecasted spread between the MISO and PJM real-time interface prices is greater than the offer price.
 Participants' offers, which can be multi-part offers with separate prices for increasing quantities, must be submitted 75 minutes before the specific interval.
 Offers then clear if they are greater than the spread in forecasted interface prices 30 minutes prior to the interval.
 CTS transactions are settled based on real-time interface prices.